shivamsingh12-cyber/habit-tracker/Readme.md

-# 🔥 Real-Time Habit Tracker App
+# 🔥 Habit Tracker App
 A collaborative habit-tracking platform where users create habits, perform daily check-ins, and see real-time updates across groups using Socket.io.

 Designed as a simple but powerful clone of HabitShare — perfect for demonstrating real-time features in interviews.